 Pumpkin is high in fibre and does wonders for your dog's digestion.
 It’s rich in fatty acids, which are good for their skin and coat.
 Pumpkin also contains beta-carotene, antioxidants, and tons of healthy minerals.
 Just be sure to give them tinned pumpkin (not sweetened, spiced or raw!).

 Peppers are rich in vitamins A, E, B6, and lutein and are great sources of vitamin C and beta-carotene, which are antioxidants important for a dog’s healthy immune system, skin coat and eye health.

 Sweet potatoes are a healthier option than white potatoes because they are much more nutritious.
 They contain vitamin A, vitamin C, vitamin B6, calcium, potassium, magnesium, and iron, among other nutrients.
 However, you must make sure they are cooked thoroughly and without added seasonings or flavourings before giving them to your beloved pooch.

 These make a great, crunchy snack for dogs!
 Due to there low calorie content they are a treat that doesn't put on the pounds, so make a great reward for dogs to stay a healthy weight.
 Due to their high water content they also help relieve dehydration, especially useful on a hot day.

 6. Brussel sprouts

-Brussels sprouts are loaded with nutrients and antioxidants that are great for humans and dogs, alike.
-Don’t overfeed them to your dog, however, because they can cause lots of gas.
+Brussel sprouts are loaded with nutrients and antioxidants that are great for humans and dogs, alike.
+Don’t overfeed them to your dog, however, because they can cause a lot of gas.
 Cabbage is also safe for dogs, but comes with the same gassy warning!